MCavigli/photo_organizer/README.md

 This will create a file structure based on the year and month the photo was taken.
 It will organize photos into a directory with the year as the directory's title then subdirectories titled after the month.

 I'm not sure if this is the best way to organize photos.
-I'm thinking about using seasons/quarters of the year instead of months to split up the photos.
+I'm thinking about organizing photos by seasons/quarters of the year instead of individual months.